dusk-network/plonk/docs/notes-pp.md

 A permutation polynomial is bijective function which describes a permutation, of a group of elements.
-These functions are commonly denoted as polynomial functions when the elements they contain, as well as the mapping itself, is over a finite field.

 The purpose of constructing these polynomials is often for analysis,